kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Example training data by class

-for the code look at "Trainingdata images before preprozessing" chapter of the ipython notebook.
+For the code look at "Trainingdata images before preprozessing" chapter of the ipython notebook.
 ![alt text][trainingdata_org]

 #### Histogram of training data
-for the code look at "Histogram of training data" chapter of the ipython notebook.
+For the code look at "Histogram of training data" chapter of the ipython notebook.
 ![alt text][trainingdata_org_histogram]

 ---